ND-iTC/Documents/.github/ISSUE_TEMPLATE/cpp-enhancement.md

 ---
-name: cPP change request - Enhancement
+name: cPP Enhancement
 about: Request to implement something that is not covered today, (e.g. support for new-crypto-algorithm X or protocol Y).
-title: "[cPP CHANGE - ENHANCEMENT] "
+title: "[cPP ENHANCEMENT]"
 labels: cPP, enhancement
 assignees: ''

 ---
+**Location of the typo**
+section/page/paragraph

 **What is the change request for the cPP?
 Please describe.**
 A clear and concise description of what the change is.
-This could be a problem with the existing document or just a new request

 **Describe the solution you'd like**
 A clear and concise description of what change you want to see implemented.
 Please provide an example.
-A link to the existing location where the change should happen is preferred.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions you've considered using the existing cPP requirements.